-The west to east M62 motorway connects Liverpool with Hull and along the route also provides a link with areas including Manchester and Leeds and not far along the M62 from Liverpool is the interchange with the north to south M6 provides links to more distant areas including Birmingham, the Lake District and beyond.
+The west to east M62 motorway connects Liverpool with Hull, and along the route also provides a link with areas including Manchester, Leeds and not far along the M62 from Liverpool is the interchange with the north to south M6.
+This provides links to more distant areas including Birmingham, the Lake District and beyond.

 One quick Wikipedia and you’ll discover that Liverpool was responsible for most of the modern world.
 The people of Liverpool has always been known for their defiance, innovation and spirit.
 From pioneers of mass transmit to the Hillsborough injustice, it constantly remind people not to underestimate Liverpudlians.

 From Capital of Culture to a more unofficial status of capital of kindness, the people of Liverpool have always shuffled their feet to the tune of The Mersey Beat.